article-index

 You can browse our full range of Horse Fly Repellents here.

-Fly masks protect the face, eyes and ears, while fly boots can help reduce irritation on the lower legs.
-These are useful for horses that rub or react strongly in specific areas.
+Fly masks can help protect the face, eyes and ears, while fly boots may help horses that stamp, rub or react strongly around the legs.

-Once insect pressure is controlled, soothing topical products, like this aloe vera for horses skin, can help calm irritated skin and protect damaged areas while healing takes place.
+Products like aloe vera for horses skin, can help calm irritated skin and protect damaged areas while healing takes place.

 Frequent changes between products often lead to poor results.
 Consistent use of an appropriate management routine is far more effective.